blokur/harego/README.md

 This also installs [reflex][reflex] to help with development process.

 ### Running Tests

+Note that these make targets are not necessarily required for running tests.
+You still can do the `go test ./...` form.
+Just make sure you add the `-tags=integration` in order to run the integration tests.

 To watch for file changes and run unittest: